Moodyw03/MemoMingle/README.md

 **As a New Visitor:**

-I want to quickly understand the purpose and benefits of MemoMingle so that I can decide whether it's the right tool for me.
+I want to quickly understand the purpose and benefits of My Cloud Diary so that I can decide whether it's the right tool for me.
-I should be able to navigate the site easily and intuitively to explore features that MemoMingle offers.
+I should be able to navigate the site easily and intuitively to explore features that My Cloud Diary offers.
 I expect to find compelling reasons to register, such as productivity and secure note management.
 I need to be able to contact the site administrators easily through a contact form for any inquiries or feedback.